Frogger 3D

+is a 2011 action video game developed by Alpha Unit and published by Konami for the Nintendo 3DS.

 Gameplay

 The player controls the main character by running, dashing and dodging past moving obstacles and enemies.
 Some of the places and environments that can be explored include the Hometown, New York, the Casino, the Military Island, the Far East, and the Pseudo Dimension.
 The character can jump onto and control bigger frogs, making the player able to destroy several obstacles and light up dark areas.

 The game supports 4-player wireless multiplayer.

 Reception

-Frogger 3D received mixed reviews upon release.
-On Metacritic, the game holds a score of 54/100 based on 11 reviews, indicating "mixed or average reviews".
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.